License to Carry Firearms

 Starting June 15th our Office will once again be issuing Non-Resident License to Carry Firearms.
 This will be done by appointment only, so please call ahead to schedule an appointment.

-The Centre County Sheriff’s Office is still issuing License to Carry permits ONLY to Centre County residents at this time.
+The Centre County Sheriff’s Office is still issuing License to Carry permits BY APPOINTMENT ONLY.
 You do still need to come in person to get your application started.
 We will NOT accept any mailed applications.
-If you need to renew your permit or would like to apply for a new one, and are a Centre County resident, please call our office at 814-355-6803 and we will set you up an appointment to renew your permit.
+If you need to renew your permit or would like to apply for a new one, please call our office at 814-355-6803 and we will set you up an appointment to renew your permit.
 We will not let anybody enter the building without an appointment.
 This lets our staff know when someone will be in our lobby and gives us adequate time to sanitize properly.
 We ask that only one person be in our lobby at a time.
 All others can wait outside of our office until it is cleared out.
 This is to help with social distancing and also give us a chance to properly sanitize the front lobby for everyone’s safety.